visit-dav/visit/src/doc/dev_manual/test_suite.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are many alternative ways for both compiling and even running VisIt_ to
 produce any given image or textual output.
 Nonetheless, we expect results to
-be roughly *equivalent*.
-For example, we expect VisIt_ running on two different
+be nearly if not perfectly identical.
+For example, we expect VisIt_ running on
-implementations of the GL library to produce by and large the same images.
-We
+two different implementations of the GL library to produce by and large the same
-expect VisIt_ running in serial or parallel to produce the same images.
-We
+images.
+We expect VisIt_ running in serial or parallel to produce the same
-expect VisIt_ running on Ubuntu Linux to produce the same images as it would
+images.
+We expect VisIt_ running on Ubuntu Linux to produce the same images as
-running on Mac OSX.
-We expect VisIt_ running in client-server mode to produce
+it would running on Mac OSX.
+We expect VisIt_ running in client-server mode to
-the same images as VisIt_ running entirely remotely.
+produce the same images as VisIt_ running entirely remotely.

 In many cases, we expect outputs produced by these alternative approaches to be
-nearly the same but rarely bit-for-bit identical.
+nearly the same but not always bit-for-bit identical.
 Minor variations such as
 single pixel shifts in position or slight variations in color are inevitable
 and ultimately unremarkable.